EMVrace/EMVrace.github.io/README.md

 * the terminal does not decline offline even if the card number (PAN) and the AIDs indicate different card brands, and
 * the merchant's acquirer routes the transaction authorization request to a payment network that can process Mastercard cards.

-We have successfully tested this attack with Mastercard Credit and Maestro cards.
-A video demonstration for a **400 CHF** transaction is given below<!-- (available also on [YouTube](https://youtu.be/8d7UgIiMRBU))-->.
+We have successfully tested this attack with Mastercard Credit and Maestro cards, but it may also affect JCB and American Express cards.
+A video demonstration for a **400 CHF** transaction with a Maestro card is given below<!-- (available also on [YouTube](https://youtu.be/8d7UgIiMRBU))-->.

 <div id="demo-mastercard" class="demo">
 <iframe src="https://www.youtube-nocookie.com/embed/8d7UgIiMRBU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>